BEST-PRACTICE-FOR-SENDING-INVOICES

 1. Send periodic reminders

-Use a system like Refrens to automatically send periodic reminders before and after the due date.
-This will help you receive payments in a timely manner without manual and uncomfortable personal follow-ups.
+Use a system like Refrens to automatically send periodic invoice reminders before and after the due date.
+This will help you receive payments promptly without manual and uncomfortable personal follow-ups.

-Doing all the above things manually for each and every invoice is not feasible.
-You can automate your entire invoicing process by using accounting software like Refrens.
+Doing all the above things manually for every invoice is not feasible.
+You can automate your entire invoicing process by using top accounting software like Refrens.
 It will help you create professional-looking invoices, send auto reminders, collect international payments, track when your clients view your invoices, and more.
-Using a suitable accounting software can also helps you stick to your desired accounting method such as such as accrual basis or cash basis.
+Using suitable accounting software can also help you stick to your desired accounting method such as accrual basis or cash basis.

 Tips to create a professional-looking Invoice

 If you are just starting out, you might be probably creating invoices by downloading templates from Google and editing them on Google docs, word, or Excel spreadsheets.
-You might be probably doing it to save money, but I would suggest you take a free trial of invoicing software like Refrens just for once to see how inefficient your current process is.
+You might be probably doing it to save money, but I would suggest you take a free trial of invoice generators like Refrens just for once to see how inefficient your current process is.

 First, let’s see why Word or Excel are inefficient tools to create invoices: